Eurodirect

-Eurodirect was a short lived British airline founded in 1994.
+Euro Direct Airlines was a short lived British airline founded in 1994.
 It was based at Bournemouth Airport in England and flew short haul flights to British and European destinations.
-After financial problems, the airline ceased all operations on 26 February 1995, after less than a year of flights.

-Eurodirect flew five British Aerospace ATP aircraft under the IATA designation 9R.
-The airline maintained several short haul flights from Bournemouth Airport to destinations in Britain and Europe, including London Gatwick, Glasgow and Amsterdam.
+Euro Direct flew five British Aerospace ATP aircraft under the IATA designation 9R.
+The airline maintained several short haul flights from Bournemouth Airport to destinations in Britain, including London Gatwick, Glasgow and Amsterdam, and Continental Europe.
+After recurring financial problems, the airline ceased all flights on 26 February 1995, after less than a year of operations.